destaMo/Scrum-Notes/content/qa/skills/process_and_soft_skills.md

 - What are some good practices in keeping good relations with developers?
 - What specifies a valuable feedback?
-- Why are the benefits of knowing whole application/domain?
 - What phases of a sprint can a QA participate in and how?
 - What are pros of managing a project in Agile?